ejplatform/django-boogie/docs/rest_api.rst

 want to build a truly RESTful API with HATEAOS controls (also known as a level 3 API according to `Richardson maturity model <https://martinfowler.com/articles/richardsonMaturityModel.html>`_).
-This is how REST is supposed to work and we should really aim for this kind architecture.
+This is how REST is supposed to work and we should really aim for this kind architecture if using REST.
 DRF allow us to do this, but it is not the easier path.
 In Boogie, creating a RESTful API can be as simple as adding a few decorators to your model declarations.

 .. ignore-next-block
 .. code-block:: python